 Not much has changed with our sofas since my three-month review.
 However, we’ve experienced more spills and should-be-stains, but I can’t say enough about the fabric we selected.
 We have been shocked by the durability and stain resistance of the Performance Everydaylinen™ by Crypton® Home fabric.
 We’ve spilled wine, food, chocolate (that melted overnight), cat sickness one week, and more.
 We’ve been able to clean it all with a wet paper towel (just water!) and a little effort.
 The stains have yet to stick and everything that’s come the fabric’s way in the past year has been removed.
 I can’t say enough good things about this fabric!

 We still love the comfort factor of our sofas, as well.
 We’ve found that they have gotten comfier with time and the fabric has worn so well.
 The cats have continued to smash the cushions as much as possible, but with a little fluffing they go right back to their normal shape.
 We haven’t had any issues with the fabric pilling either.
 The sofas essentially still look as good as the day we got them.
-In fact, we love the sofas so much, we’re considering ordering a Pottery Barn sectional for another room in our home (you can see it here)!
+In fact, we love the sofas so much, we ordered a Pottery Barn sectional!
 Even Kurtis is on board (shockingly) because he loves our sofas so much!
 Here’s a more current look at the sofas to show how they’ve worn – and this wasn’t with much straightening at all.

 And, as much as I love them, I still of the believe you should always buy Pottery Barn sofas on sale.
 They do sales frequently enough, that you should wait until you can get, at minimum, 20% off!